 You will need to force client machines to pick up this new Group Policy for the above to work, usually a reboot will sort it.

-Client side info for Windows operating system users:
+Requirements for Windows operating system users

 You may encounter issues with Zendesk Talk if you are using a computer with a Windows operating system.
-Zendesk Talk customers need to have the service: "Quality Windows Audio Visual Experience" set to startup type "Automatic" and not "Manual" as this is the default.
+Zendesk Talk customers need to have the service, "Quality Windows Audio Visual Experience" set to startup type "Automatic" and not "Manual" as this is the default.

 With this in mind we recommend that everyone using Zendesk Talk on a Windows machine should carry out the following steps to ensure the "QWAVE" service is both enabled and has startup type "Automatic":